jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 Specifically among Apple products, it turned out that the more expensive the product was, the higher the refund rate was: Macbook Air laptops (AOV $1,588) > iPhone (AOV $736) > Airpod headphones (AOV $159).
 This is because a high-ticket purchase has a high finanicial risk so custoemrs are more likely to seek a refund despite inconvience.

+time_to_return.

 The data showed no refunds in 2022.
 Whether it's accurate or an error needs to be checked with the operations team.

 [image?]

+#### Customer Behavior Analysis

+* Top 5 Customer Behavior (untapped potential): each of them all purchased 3-4 laptops within 4 years. there might be a possibility that they were  small businesses.
+Investigate further to determine and develop B2B strategies.
+* how many registered customers? how many customers, registered or not, purchased?
+* Inactive customers and low customer engagement confirmed:
+    * 83% of customers who created accounts purchased products within three months, including 13% of those who did in less than one month.
+    * 269 registered customers with no purchase history yet.

 ## Tableau Interactive Dashboard

 ## Deep Dive Insights on Underperformance in Q4 2022.

-> **Factors to consider**: electronic products such as our top products - gaming monitor and latops - have **a long lifespan** of at least 3-5 years.
-Hence, whether existing customers stay active - by revisitng to buying different products - and introducing new customers to our platform is crucial.
+> **Factors to consider**:
+> Electronic products, such as our top products - gaming monitor and latops -, have **a long lifespan** of at least 3-5 years.
+Hence,
+> whether existing customers stay active - by revisiting and buying different products - and introducing new customers to our
-> (how to keep them engaged and have them revisit when needed. it's not amazon where you can buy groceries and everything at one place. it's not everyday needs.)
+> platform is crucial. (how to keep them engaged and have them revisit when needed. it's not amazon where you can buy groceries and
+> everything at one place. it's not everyday needs.)

 #### Hypothesis 1.
 Were existing customers no longer active over time?

-* Inactive customers and low customer engagement confirmed:
-    * 269 registered customers with no purchase history. --% of customers bought products within -- months.
 * Long purchase hiatus between last purchase and January 1, 2023: 78.9% of customers hadn't purchased anything since at least 24 months ago.
       (table?)
 * Declining repeat purchase rate over the years: 20% (2019) > 19% (2020) > 18% (2021) > 15% (2022).
 * Low variety-seeking customer behavior: 94.6% of our customers only purchased one unique product and 5.2% two unique products.